DaleFielding/b-boulder/README.md

 * [Git](https://git-scm.com/)
     - Git was used for version control to commit to Git and Push to GitHub.
 * [GitHub:](https://github.com/)
-    - GitHub is used to store the projects code after being pushed from Git.
+    - GitHub is used to store the project’s code after being pushed from Git.
 * [Visual Studio Code](https://code.visualstudio.com/)
     - Visual Studio Code was used as the IDE for the project.
 * [Adobe Powerpoint](https://www.microsoft.com/en-gb/microsoft-365/powerpoint)
-    - Adobe powerpoint was used to create the the initial designs/wireframes.
+    - Adobe powerpoint was used to create the initial designs/wireframes.
 * [Figma](https://www.figma.com/login?is_not_gen_0=true)
-    - Was used to add the initial wireframes/designs to a workspace, then to complete further wireframes for mobile and desktop pages.
+    - Figma was used to add the initial wireframes/designs to a workspace, then to complete further wireframes for mobile and desktop pages.
 * [Photoshop:](https://www.adobe.com/ie/products/photoshop.html)
-    - Photoshop was used to resize images for the initial designs and and to save elements from Figma into individual files.
+    - Photoshop was used to resize images for the initial designs and to save elements from Figma into individual files.
 * [Pixelied](https://pixelied.com/convert/jpg-converter/jpg-to-avif)
-    - Was used to convert some of the jpg images into avif files.
+    - Pixelied was used to convert some of the jpg images into avif files.

 ## Other References